embrace-io/embrace-docs/content/android/integration/next-steps.md

 To see the full list of methods that the Android Embrace SDK exposes, please see the [Android API docs]({{< api android >}}).

-## Configuration Options
+## Configuration and Build Options

-The SDK has many configuration options that we have not explored as we get you onboarded.
-Explore the options avialable on the [SDK Configuration Page]({{< relref "/android/features/configuration-file" >}}) to see if any are of use to you in your application.
+The SDK and associated Gradle plugin have configuration options that we have not explored as we get you onboarded.
+Explore the options available on the [SDK Configuration]({{< relref "/android/features/configuration-file" >}}) and [Build Options]({{< relref "/android/features/build-options" >}}) pages to see if any are of use to you in your application.

 ## Check Out the FAQ